-Walt Disney World has some stellar food, most of which we think of as being available at the World’s many sit down, Table Service restaurants.
-But if you are on a budget or have limited time to dine (there are FastPass+ reservations to get to, after all!), there are some quick-service restaurants that offer up some Table Service-quality meals at a Quick Service price and speed.
+Walt Disney World has some stellar food, most of which we think of as being available at the World’s many sit-down Table Service restaurants.
+But if you are on a budget or have limited time to dine, there are some Quick Service restaurants that offer up some Table Service-quality meals at a quick service price and speed.

 Here are some of our favorite Quick Service options serving up quality eats in the Disney World Parks.

 It is a bit of a challenge to get seafood at Disney World without going to a Table Service restaurant, but Columbia Harbour House in Liberty Square in Magic Kingdom is chock full of satisfying seafood options.
 Here you can get classic New England seafood staples like a Lobster Roll or a Fried Shrimp and Fish Platter.

 And while you might feel like fried food at a theme park is kind of cliche, in this instance, it’s also awesome.

 If time is really of the essence, step up to Sleepy Hollow’s snack window that offers up quick options for breakfast, lunch, and dinner.
 Favorites here include the waffles (get yours with strawberries and cream in the morning) and waffle sandwiches (both sweet and savory).
 The Sweet and Spicy Chicken Waffle sandwich is a hearty meal that can be eaten while walking around the park and shared if you’re trying to feed a crowd without sacrificing time sitting at a table to eat.

 Besides those things, they also serve hand-dipped corn dogs — a theme park classic!